Running Tests Outside of ReSim

 ) as batch:

-# Create 2 tests, and emit some data for the position topic
+# Create a test, and emit some random data for the "position" topic

 with Test(client, batch, "test 1") as test: